What Is Vision Rehabilitation?

 Assistive devices and technology

-If you need assistive devices, an occupational therapist can help you procure things like clocks and phones with larger numbers on them, various kinds of magnifiers, and closed-circuit television.
-She can help you with voice-to-text computer programs or other assistive-computer technology that enable you to use your computer more easily.
+If you need assistive devices, an occupational therapist can help you get things like clocks and phones with larger numbers on them, various kinds of magnifiers, and closed-circuit television.
+They can help you with voice-to-text computer programs or other assistive-computer technology that enable you to use your computer more easily.
 Working with canes, retinal implants, and therapy animals are also things that a vision rehabilitation specialist can help you with.

 What can you do?